Considering Vaginal Birth After Cesarean

 This lack of trust and experience leads to providers who are quick to intervention or swift to ‘give up’ and suggest repeat c section.

 If you want to have a vaginal birth experience, it’s a legitimate desire.
 In most cases, it is what’s best for both the baby and the mother’s health.

 Each subsequent c-section delivery can become more difficult and increases the risk that your placenta will attach deeply onto your cesarean scar (defined as a form of placenta accreta).
-Placenta accreta can make it challenging to get the placenta out following birth which can result in hemorrhage and damage to the uterus and ultimately result in a hysterectomy (removal of the uterus).
+Placenta accreta can make it hard to get the placenta out after birth which can result in hemorrhage and damage to the uterus and ultimately result in a hysterectomy (removal of the uterus).